Matthew J. Mason PhD

 The middle ear apparatus (Fig. 1) improves the efficiency of sound energy transfer from the air through to the fluid-filled inner ear, which contains the hair cells that will turn vibrations into electrical signals interpretable by the brain.
 It consists of a tympanic membrane (eardrum) which receives the sound, an air-filled middle ear cavity behind it and, within the cavity, a series of conducting elements to convey vibrations from the tympanic membrane to the oval window, the entrance to the inner ear.
 In mammals, these conducting elements take the form of three tiny bones, or auditory ossicles.
 Other terrestrial vertebrates have a different ossicular system: it is believed that a tympanic middle ear evolved several times in parallel, in different vertebrate groups.

 My research involves examining a wide range of different ears (museum specimens or natural casualties), using techniques such as light microscopy, electron microscopy and micro-CT scanning.
 I then use models of middle ear function to investigate the likely hearing range of the animal in question, in order to answer questions about how hearing is matched to particular acoustical properties of the environment that the animal lives in, and how the ear might have evolved.
-For example, I have long been interested in the massive ear ossicles of golden moles (Fig. 2), which may allow these burrowing African insectivores to detect ground vibrations by means of bone conduction.
-I have more recently begun to investigate the enormously expanded middle ear cavities of certain elephant-shrews (Fig. 3), which improve the detection of airborne sound at the low frequencies which travel best in their desert habitat.
+For example, I have long been interested in the massive ear ossicles of golden moles, which may allow these burrowing African insectivores to detect ground vibrations by means of bone conduction.
+More recently, I have been investigating potentially vestigial features of the ear in the enigmatic naked mole-rat (Fig. 2), and the enormously expanded middle ear cavities of certain elephant-shrews (Fig. 3), which improve the detection of airborne sound at the low frequencies that travel best in their desert habitat.

 Here are some links for further information about what I do: